-An application for Committee approval / encroachment permit for a swimming pool and related improvements upon the Shorezone is available at the Planning and Compliance Department.
+An application for Committee approval / encroachment permit for a swimming pool and related improvements near the Shorezone are available at the Planning and Compliance Department.
 The items required are:

-PC.10.2a - A completed application form signed by all the owners of record of the lakefront lot.
+PC.10.2a - A completed application form signed by all the owners of record of the lakeside lot.

 PC.10.2b - Submission of an Agreement and Covenant (Running with the Land) (referred to as the "Covenant") that has all blanks filled in with the required information.
-A plot plan prepared by a licensed land surveyor or licensed civil engineer must be attached as an exhibit depicting the proposed improvements, their proposed location and distances from the proposed improvements to:
+A plot plan prepared by a licensed land surveyor or registered civil engineer must be attached as an exhibit depicting the proposed improvements, their proposed location, and distances from the proposed improvements to: